Last updated on March 1st, 2020 at 07:10 pm

-With sales of over $56 billion in 2015 that are estimated to reach $90 billion by 2020, it would be an underestimate to say that the beauty industry is doing well.
-What this means for you, the beauty store owner, is more customers, and more sales.
+With sales of over $56 billion in 2015 that are estimated to reach $90 billion by 2020.

+It would be an understatement to say that the beauty industry is doing well.
+What this means for you, the beauty store owner, is more customers and more sales!

-To keep up with such a demanding industry, you need to be sure that your supply store is up to par for the task.
-You need to have the right equipment to help give your customers a good experience when it comes time to actually make their purchase.
-This is where a solid POS system comes into play.
+To keep up with such a demanding industry, you need to be sure that your store is up to par.
+You need to have the right equipment to ensure your customers.

-Top Beauty Supply POS Providers
+Top Beauty Supply POS Providers In The Market

 Keep in mind, however, that Lightspeed is not just a POS for beauty supply stores.
 This platform is geared towards helping just about any sort of business grow and expand.

 Lightspeed has gained a lot of traction, hosting over 45,000 and having processed over $15 billion in transactions on their platform.

 - Inventory management

 - Customer data retention

-* Reporting and analytics
+- Reporting and analytics

-* Staff management
+- Staff management

-* Integrates with QuickBooks, Xero or Sage One
+- Integrates with QuickBooks, Xero or Sage One

-The second package is called the ‘medium’ package.
 The Medium package is for those stores who are a little larger or are looking to expand.
 It does cost a considerable amount more, coming in at $169 per month.

-This one is a lot more robust than the previous package options and it is reflected in the price of $289 per month.
+This one is a lot more robust than the previous packages and it is reflected in the price of $289 per month.
 Now, what you get in this package includes the ability to give up to 20 employees access, can be used on up to 4 registers.

 There is one main complaint that many people seem to share when it comes to the Lightspeed POS.

 There just simply isn’t much wiggle room with this platform and you get essentially a bare-bones system that looks pretty but performs poorly and carries with it, a large price tag.

 If you own a beauty supply shop, shouldn’t your POS system be beautiful as well?
 And beyond a few hiccups on the back end (that are easily worked around), it’s probably one of the better POS platforms on the market for retail stores.

 Revel is a feature rich, cloud-based iPad POS system for a variety of businesses but really excels in two industries; restaurant and retail.

 Hourly sales can be tracked, inventory management tools make keeping track of stock a breeze, and best of all, it can be integrated with others services such as Apple Pay and QuickBooks.